JamieAbbottScott/underwriteme-api-docs/content/legals/advised-sale-declaration.md

 ## Advised Sale Declaration [/application/{applicationId}/declaration/advised-sale]
 Operations on Advised Sale Declaration associated with Application.

-Activation will not be possible without answering this Declaration.
+Activation will not be possible without giving an answer to this Declaration.

 JSON request and response have following structure: